 This advanced level course is an exploration into the multiple facets of the lives of French speaking women throughout the world and throughout history.
 Through the study of a range of texts (novel, poetry, memoirs, essays) as well as other forms of expression such as art, music, cinema and personal histories, students explore the following topics: French speaking women and questions of gender and identity, French speaking women’s voices throughout history and the francophone world, and French speaking women activists, specifically in the realms of social justice and the environment.
 Students review and discuss extracts of works by prominent writers such as Christine de Pisan, Olympe de Gouges, Simone Weil, Simone de Beauvoir, Assia Djebar, Maryse Conde and Leila Sebbar.
 The learnings from this course culminate in a multimedia project display that takes place in March/April, to coincide with the celebrations of francophonie and women’s history month.
 Prerequisite: French V

-Spanish III- (Grade 11 - 1 credit)
+Spanish III (Grade 11 - 1 credit)

-Spanish IV (Grade 10 - 1 credit)
+Spanish IV (Grade 10, 11, and 12 - 1 credit)

 This course continues to explore language skills from Spanish III through reading, writing, speaking and listening comprehension.
 The students are expected to engage in class discussions in the target language with a strong fluency.
 The class also explores language and culture through reading and analyzing short stories, articles, poetry and testimonio by well- known writers and thinkers both in Latin America as well as Spain such are Julio Cortázar, Alfonsina Storni, Rigoberta Menchú, Julia de Burgos, Ana María Matute, among others.
 By reading, watching films and documentaries students are able to have a deeper understanding of the nature of language, culture and history as part of a cohesive unit when learning a foreign language.
 Moreover, students have the opportunity to go beyond the classroom to engage in dynamic research projects at the Museum of Modern Art, the MOMA and Museo del Barrio as a way to experience culture and history through the power of art.
 Prerequisite: Spanish III